silogen/kaiwo/docs/docs/reference/aim.md

       memory: 32Gi
 ```

-A namespace-scoped `AIMImage` variant is also available for namespace-specific model overrides.
+A namespace-scoped `AIMModel` variant is also available for namespace-specific model overrides.
 The controller merges resource requirements in the order **service → template → image**, so platform teams can publish sensible defaults in the catalog while allowing templates or individual services to tighten CPU/memory requests when needed.
 If no GPU quantity is present after this merge, the operator uses the template discovery metadata to request the expected number of accelerators automatically.

 (Optional) provide a cluster template: